Aerodynamics of buses and trucks

 - Preparing to use aerodynamics

 There’s no one-size-fits-all solution, so it pays to spend time working out which options best suit your fleet.
 Aerodynamic additions won’t be suitable for all fleets.
 For example, if your vehicles mainly operate in 50 km/hr speed zones using aerodynamic devices will typically improve fuel consumption by only around 1%.
-Simple low-cost measures you can use to improve the aerodynamics of those vehicles include:
+Simple low-cost measures you can use to improve the aerodynamics when average speeds are greater than 70km/hr and achieve fuel savings up to 10% include:

 - placing the load near the headboard whenever possible